-Farmers wishing to sell any quantity of raw milk in excess of 30 litres per week should register with the Department of Agriculture, more details below...
+Farmers intending to sell any quantity of raw milk in excess of 30 litres per week must register with the Department of Agriculture.

-These specifics have been in place for any farmer selling raw milk for cheese for example for some time, and will now also apply to those selling liquid raw milk for direct human consumption.
+These specifics have been in place for any farmer selling raw milk (for use in cheese production, for example) for some time, and will now also apply to those selling liquid raw milk for direct human consumption.

 Regulation 852/2004 The Hygiene of Foodstuffs

 This is a more general set of regulations which applies to all food business operators selling food stuffs

 Regulation 853/2004 Laying down specific hygiene rules for food of animal origin

 This is the more specific regulation applying to those selling foodstuffs of animal origin, such as milk, and is the document which lays out the specific criteria for raw milk.

 We also have available an edited document showing just the parts of the regulation pertaining to raw milk, but please note that this is not a legal document and is intended to be a helpful summary.
 You can view this summary here: RMI - Summary & Excerpts EU Hygiene Regs